-The comfortable wilderness camps and and new chalets river-facing chalets at Mata Mata in the Kgalagadi Transfrontier Park, for example, are all self-contained with kitchen, toilet, bedroom and are unfenced, which makes the camps so appealing for people who want to get really close to nature.
+The comfortable wilderness camps and new river-facing chalets at Mata Mata and Nossob camps in the Kgalagadi Transfrontier Park, for example, are all self-contained with kitchen, toilet, bedroom and are unfenced, which makes the camps so appealing for people who want to get really close to nature.

 All there is between you and the animals is either a short wall...

 or a few wooden poles up to your waist...

 True wilderness without roughing it.

 Fact: A traditional safari is a relaxed event that takes place in a vehicle.
 You drive around the park on a self drive safari or are driven around on a guided tour looking for wildlife to watch or photograph.
 Your only exertion will be to lift up your camera or sun downers!

 There are, however, more strenuous activities such as wilderness trails, mountain biking, hot air ballooning or bush walks that can be included in your safari if you are into adrenaline activities.